What it’s all about:

 Some of the work here was written under contract to various publications or agencies, other items were written for the fun of it.

-I occasionally receives items to review and give opinion upon, good, bad or somewhere in the middle.
+I occasionally receive items to review and give opinion upon, good, bad or somewhere in the middle.
 Some of the things I write about and link to I may have received financial consideration for.

 Advertising, in the form of banners, images, affiliate links and sponsorship links may also appear on this site and in blog posts.
 Let me know if you’re interested in sponsoring a page or this site — some restrictions apply.